MSLars/mare/README.md

 ## Training Models

 The necessary file format is similar to the format of your [sample](https://github.com/ackermann-lars/re-study/blob/main/sample.jsonl).
 Create a configuration file, similar to `config/span_based.jsonnet`.
-Replace the file paths in line 1-4:
+Replace the file paths in lines 7-9:
 ```
 {
     train_data_path: "data/re_train.jsonl",